Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Proof of Theorem

 Finally, since $\{U_{g}\}$ and $\{V_{h}\}$ are independent and each array is i.i.d., the (marginal) Lyapunov CLT implies $E\exp\!\bigl(iuS_{G}^{(\mathrm{I})}+ivS_{H}^{(\mathrm{II})}\bigr)=E\exp\!\bigl(iuS_{G}^{(\mathrm{I})}\bigr)\,E\exp\!\bigl(ivS_{H}^{(\mathrm{II})}\bigr)\to\exp\!\left(-\tfrac{1}{2}u^{2}-\tfrac{1}{2}v^{2}\right),$ and hence $\phi_{GH}(u,v,w)\to\exp\!\left(-\tfrac{1}{2}u^{2}-\tfrac{1}{2}v^{2}-\tfrac{1}{2}w^{2}\right).$ By Lévy's continuity theorem,

-Moreover, in such case we have $S_{GH}^{(\mathrm{III})}=o_{P}(1)$ and hence
+Moreover, in such case we have $\sigma_{\mathrm{III},\Gamma}S_{GH}^{(\mathrm{III})}=o_{P}(1)$ and hence

 Here, the limiting variance is positive definite by Assumption \ref{as:order of variance}.
-Moreover, $\lim_{G,H\to\infty}\sigma_{\mathrm{IV},\Gamma}^{2}<\infty$ by Jensen's inequality and $E\!\left(\Psi_{gh}\Psi_{gh}^{\top}\right)\le E\!\left\Vert X_{gh}\right\Vert ^{4}<\infty.$ Finally, the application of Slutsky's lemma yields $\Sigma_{GH}^{-1/2}\mathbb{S}(\beta_{0})\overset{d}{\to}\mathcal{N}(0,1)$.
+Moreover, $\lim_{G,H\to\infty}\sigma_{\mathrm{IV},\Gamma}^{2}<\infty$ by Jensen's inequality and $E\!\left(\Psi_{gh}\Psi_{gh}^{\top}\right)\le E\!\left\Vert X_{gh}\right\Vert ^{4}<\infty.$ Finally, the application of Slutsky's lemma yields $\Omega_{GH}^{-1/2}\mathbb{S}(\beta_{0})\overset{d}{\to}\mathcal{N}(0,1)$.

-Finally, because the above argument holds for any convergent subsequence, the claimed uniformity follows from the convergent-subsequence argument together with continuity of the limiting distribution in the parameter; see, e.g., Lemma C.1 in \citet{hounyo2025projection}. \end{proof}
+Finally, because the above argument holds for any convergent subsequence, the claimed uniformity follows from the convergent-subsequence argument together with continuity of the limiting distribution in the parameter; see, e.g., \citet{davezies2021empirical} or Lemma IA.1 in \citet{hounyo2025projection}. \end{proof}